 Detailed consideration of decline of ancient regime, influence of Encyclopedists, causes and course of events during revolution and after; evaluation of source material.
-Prerequisite: Eighteen hours of history and government.
-(Offered in 1965-66 and in alternate years thereafter.)
+Prerequisites: Eighteen hours of history and government.
+(Offered in 1967-68 and in alternate years thereafter.)

+613. Twentieth Century United States Diplomacy.
+(3-0).
+Credit 3.
+II, S

+United States foreign policies from end of Spanish-American War to present, including scope, principles, practices, objectives, dangers, and lessons learned.
+Prerequisites: Twelve hours of advanced history; or 18 hours of history, 6 of which must be advanced, and 6 hours of advanced courses in other social sciences.
 615. Growth of Spanish Institutions in America, 1492-1857.
 (3-0).
 Credit 3.
-I

-Study of political, economic, religious, military, and related institutions, both in theory and practice, as proposed, developed, and applied in Spanish-American colonies and nations.
-Prerequisite: Eighteen hours of history and government.
+I Study of political, economic, religious, military, and related institutions, both in theory and practice, as proposed, developed, and applied in Spanish-American colonies and nations.
+Prerequisites: Eighteen hours of history and government.
 (Offered in 1966-67 and in alternate years thereafter.)